chrissearle/www_cso/src/blog/2018/11/27-transcoding-with-mkv-and-ffmpeg.md

 ---
 title: Transcoding with MKV and ffmpeg
 date: 2018-11-27 14:34 +0100
-tags: mkv, matrovska, codec, vc-1, h264, ffmpeg
+tags: mkv, matrovska, codec, vc-1, h264, ffmpeg, plex
+---

+_Update: I should have checked the plex support site to start with - this is already documented on [this support article](https://support.plex.tv/articles/201358273-converting-iso-video-ts-and-other-disk-image-formats/).
+However - I did get to learn a fair bit more about how ffmpeg command line works :)_

 ---

 To make it easier to use the films I buy easier for the kids - I use Plex.